vkatari10/trading-bot/README.md

 ### Config Driven Architecture (JSON)
 - Choose your own strategy from supported technical indicators (SMA, EMA, Delta, etc.)
 - These technical indicators serve as features to train ML models to your specifications
+- Define your own labelling logic as well to outline buy/sell signals
 ### ML Pipeline (Python)
 - Scikit-learn Random Forest Classifier Model
 - Support for configurable multi-asset training